John Mulligan: Biography

-All the way through the various line-ups of Fashion, Muligan had been involved with the bands' production assisting Bob Lamb and Zeus B. Held.
+All the way through the various line-ups of Fashion, Mulligan was involved with the band's production, assisting producers Bob Lamb and Zeus B. Held.

-Muligan also had developed a reputation for the bands distinctive artwork and latterly video.
+Mulligan began to feature on other artists' work, supplying the arpeggio sequences for Duran Duran's "The Chauffeur" and doing live session work with Visage before branching out in the late 1980s and early 1990s to become a session musician and producer for bands such as Bananarama and Milli Vanilli.

-Muligan began to feature on other artists work like supplying the arpeggio sequences for Duran Durans' "The Chauffeur", plus live session work with Visage before branching out in the late 1980s and early 1990s to become a session musician and producer, latterly as musical director with Bananarama and the Milli Vanilli Band.
+In 1982, he formed the band Tin Tin with Dik Davis, Stephen Duffy, Andy "Stroker" Growcott (of Dexy's Midnight Runners), and Bob Lamb.

-One of Muligans' earliest productions being Stephen (Tin Tin) Duffy's first hits "Kiss Me" and "Loves Duet".
-Both made on 16 tracks at Bob Lamb studio in Kings Heath, Birmingham.
+He later played with and became a music programmer for Hollywood Beyond, Soul II Soul, Reggae Philharmonic Orchestra, and Kym Mazelle.
+He also programmed remixes for Alison Moyet and Adamski.

-It was his sound design and programming that found him fame with Hollywood Beyond with" What's The Colour Of Money?"
-Soul II Soul, Reggae Philharmonic Orchestra and Kym Mazelle.
-Also programming remixes with Ben Chapman, for Alison Moyet and Adamski.
+In the 1990s, Mulligan worked with various management and record companies, storyboarding, filming, and editing music videos for Instinctive Records, Dub TV, and Freetown Records.

-In the 1990s Muligan worked with various management and record companies from storyboarding to filming and editing music videos for Instinctive Records, Dub TV and Freetown Records.
+He later wrote and performed with The League Of Hedonists and Star Chamber Orchestra.

-He now writes and performs music with 'The League Of Hedonists' and 'Star Chamber Orchestra'.
-Has retired to paint large realist oil painting and designs 1930s inspired clothing for 'Commonwealth Classics' with his wife Lucy Muligan-Lei.
+He has retired from music, and now paints large realist oil paintings, and designs 1930s-inspired clothing with his wife Lucy Mulligan-Lei.